XinnyLiuu/StocksWatch/README.md

 * Enjoy seamless user experience.
 StocksWatch will be both desktop and mobile friendly so that our application be used anywhere with an internet connection.
 * Show the future predictions of a price of a stock through the use of a Python Machine Learning Library (Pandas).

 The scope of this project involves users being able to search, add and track stocks they are interested in.
 The stocks they follow with be projected into an interactive historical line graph using the HighCharts library.
 Users will be able to edit their stocks using CRUD operations via our client side application.
-Given that we are not using the premium features of the Alpha Vantage API, the selection of the available stocks to track are within the restraint of stocks that are provided by the free tier API.
+Given that we are not using the premium features of various 3rd party stock APIs, the selection of the available stocks to track are within the restraint of stocks that are provided by the free tier API.

 ## Project Requirements
-* Companies names and stock tickers will be used to query the Alpha Vantage API to return the data for that particular stock.
+* Companies names and stock tickers will be used to query the 3rd party APIs to return the data for that particular stock.
 * All stocks will have a follow button to allow users to add that stock to their list and keep track of the stock’s prices for that company.
-* Searches will be sent to our server which we will be sanitized and queried against the data from the Alpha Vantage API.
+* Searches will be sent to our server which will be sanitized and queried.
 The selected data will be sent back to our client side in JSON format to be used with the HighCharts API to render a historical line graph for the user.
 * A historical line graph for the particular stock containing information such as prices and dates within a specific date range.